-Barcelona is known for its Mediterranean vibes, extravagant architecture, scrumptious food, and world-class football club.
-Barcelona is also famous for its 9 UNESCO World Heritage Sites, fantastic beaches, excellent museums, and vibrant festivals.
+Barcelona is known for its Mediterranean vibes, extravagant nightlife, jaw-dropping architecture, scrumptious food, and world-class football club.
+Barcelona is also famous for its fantastic beaches, excellent museums, and vibrant festivals.

 Below, we’ll share with you 33 cool things Barcelona is known for.

-From the top attractions to the most delectable treats, and from the busiest hotspots to the people who shaped Barcelona’s image, we’re sure you’ll discover what is Barcelona famous for.
+From the UNESCO World Heritage Sites to the most delectable treats, and from the busiest hotspots to the people who shaped Barcelona’s image, we’re sure you’ll discover what is Barcelona famous for.

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!